Leadership in the Age of AI

 Book your Strategy Session

 The third question is about cadence.
-Most organisations that have addressed AI governance did it once — a policy, a sign-off, a box ticked — and moved on.
+Most organisations that have addressed AI governance did it once, a policy, a sign-off, a box ticked, and then moved on.
 But AI does not hold still.
-The models change monthly, the risk surface shifts, the regulatory ground moves under you.
-Governance built as a one-time compliance exercise is obsolete within a quarter.
+The models change monthly, the risk surface shifts, the regulatory ground moves beneath the board.
+Governance built as a one-time compliance exercise turns obsolete within a quarter.

-This is why, in November 2025, the US National Association of Corporate Directors called on boards to overhaul legacy governance structures and treat AI oversight as a continuous board-level function rather than a one-time event.
-Engagement is rising — more than 62% of public-company directors now set aside dedicated full-board agenda time for AI.
+This is why, in November 2025, the US National Association of Corporate Directors (NACD, the main professional body for American company directors) called on boards to overhaul legacy governance structures and treat AI oversight as a continuous board-level function rather than a one-time event.
+Engagement is rising: more than 62% of public-company directors now set aside dedicated full-board agenda time for AI.
 But agenda time is not the same as oversight capability, and a single policy is not the same as a living governance rhythm.
-Ask your board: when did we last revisit this, and when will we next?
-If the honest answer is "we wrote the policy last year," you do not have AI governance.
-You have an artefact.
+Ask your board two questions: when did we last revisit this, and when do we next?
+If the candid answer is "we wrote the policy last year," you do not have AI governance.
+You hold an artefact.

 Restriction is not governance; it is the absence of it.
 Governing AI by banning it is like governing the internet in 1998 by blocking it.